richvigorito/dev-challenges/README.md

 The goal is simple:
 - **Have fun** solving problems together
 - **Improve your skills** in a variety of topics (algorithms, data structures, system design, etc.)
-- **Build stronger teams** with a little friendly competition and collaborative problem-solving
+- **Most Importantly, build stronger teams** with a little friendly competition and collaborative problem-solving

 These challenges are designed to be approachable yet thought-provoking.
 Sometimes they'll be informative, sometimes they'll just get you thinking differently.
 But mostly, they’re a great way to bring a team together, all while sharpening your coding skills.